hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/20_RESPONSIVE_CO-OPERATION.md

-Gandhi, Das, Tilak, Pal, Malaviya come to a compro- mise " and the Resolution concluded declaring that India should work the Govermnet of India Act so as to secure the early estabUshment of full responsible govern- ment.
+Gandhi, Das, Tilak, Pal, Malaviya come to a compro- mise " and the Resolution concluded declaring that India should work the Govermnet of India Act so as to secure the early establishment of full responsible govern- ment.

 In supporting the Resolution, Mr. Tilak made an ex-